-Anika Collier Navaroli is a writer, lawyer, and researcher focused on the intersections of technology, media, policy, and human rights.
-She is currently a Senior Fellow at the Tow Center for Digital Journalism at Columbia University, a Public Voices Fellow on Technology in the Public Interest with The OpEd Project in partnership with The MacArthur Foundation, and a 2023 Unicorn Fund awardee.
-For the last decade her work has spanned from inside tech companies and centers of research to advocacy organizations and classrooms.
+Anika Collier Navaroli is an award-winning writer, lawyer, and researcher focused on the intersections of technology, media, policy, and human rights.
+She is currently a Senior Fellow at the Tow Center for Digital Journalism at Columbia University and the McGurn Senior Fellow for Media Integrity at the Consortium on Trust in Media and Technology at the University of Florida.
+She was previously a Public Voices Fellow on Technology in the Public Interest with The OpEd Project in partnership with The MacArthur Foundation, a 2023 Unicorn Fund awardee, and a fellow at Stanford University.
+For the past decade her work has spanned from law firms and think tanks to advocacy organizations and senior policy positions at Twitter and Twitch.

 Throughout her extensive career, Anika has developed unique insights on the real-life implications spanning the American ideals of free speech, equality, and safety and their complicated intersections with evolving digital technology.
 Her experience makes her uniquely situated to critically analyze the impacts of policy, regulation, and governance of emerging tech.